 Leave your home country on the day or evening before -- on April 11 -- to arrive in Buenos Aires on the 12th.
 Take a taxi

 to our airport hotel to overnight and rest from the long flight.
 Tomorrow we fly onward to El Calafate, so when you book

-your roundtrip flight, it should be from your home city to Buenos Aires, and then Buenos Aires to El Calafate and return.
+your roundtrip flight, it should be from your home city to El Calafate, Argentina (you'll have to transfer in Buenos Aires) and return.

 rest from the long flight.
 We will meet as a group in the evening to discuss the upcoming trip and answer any questions